 Actions Measurement of outcomes WaterAid Australia sitting on the Global Compact Network Australia's Environment Leadership Group Steering Committee WaterAid presence on this Steering Committee has helped promote a deeper awareness within the Australian business community and elevate water supply as a critical aspect of business risk analysis and planning.
 The GCNA's Environment Leadership Group (ELG) was established to provide a forum for sharing, learning and collaboration in relation to corporate environmental responsibility, and to explore challenges and solutions to local and global environmental issues facing us.
 The ELG draws on the skills and knowledge of expert advisors, Government and business stakeholders to deliver forums and workshops that provide practical learning opportunities, and keep participants up-to-date on key domestic and international developments in the environmental sustainability space.
-Influencing the Australian Government on the relevance of WASH for sustainable development and efficient delivery of basic human rights WaterAid has played a major role in influencing the recently released Australian Government's Foreign Policy White Paper, which highlights the need for a strategic agenda to combine the expertise of Australian NGOs, the water industry, academic and private sectors to help Asian Pacific governments achieve rapid change with access to water, sanitation and hygiene.
+Influencing the Australian Government on the relevance of WASH for sustainable development and efficient delivery of basic human rights WaterAid has played a major role in influencing the Australian Government's Foreign Policy, which highlights the need for a strategic agenda to combine the expertise of Australian NGOs, the water industry, academic and private sectors to help Asian Pacific governments achieve rapid change with access to water, sanitation and hygiene.

-Participate in Global Compact global and local events
+Participate in Global Compact global & local events

-Actions Measurement of outcomes Attendance to WaterAid has attended the NY chapter international events promoting WaterAid members' strong engagement in the initiative given the supply chain concerns of many supplier networks.
-Attendance to Australian We have engaged with a number of member events organisations, including GHD, Yarra Valley Water and ACCSR, through the network.
-Our participation in the 2017's "Modern Slavery" event led us to review our ethics policy, as it pertains to funding partnerships with third party supply chains in multiple regions.
-Following this review, we are developing a WASH assure program.
-Attendance to the Annual The AGM shows the work and engagement of General Meeting the Global Compact Network Australia and highlights numerous issues and priorities all members have an interest in elevating, pursuing or learning.
+Actions Measurement of outcomes Attendance to international events WaterAid has attended the World Water Week in Stockholm in 2018 and 2019 conducting various sessions on water, sanitation and hygiene as well as gender equality.
+Attendance to Australian events We have engaged with a number of member organisations, including GHD, Ferrero, Yarra Valley Water, City West Water and ACCSR, through the network.
+Attendance to the Annual General Meeting The AGM shows the work and engagement of the Global Compact Network Australia and highlights numerous issues and priorities all members have an interest in elevating, pursuing or learning.